Introduction

 - Start with the essentials, what they absolutely must know.

-- Add complexity gradually, introduce advanced concepts after the basics are straightforward.
+- Add complexity gradually, and introduce advanced concepts after the basics are straightforward.

 - Provide escape routes, let readers skip sections they don’t need.